Latin startups continue to gain momentum on Y Combinator

 Houm (230)

-Also with Chilean origin, this real estate application helps to sell and rent properties with faster processes.
-In addition to its presence in Chile, it is also represented in Mexico and Colombia.
+Also of Chilean origin, this real estate application helps to sell and rent properties with a faster process.
+In addition to its presence in Chile, it is also in Mexico and Colombia.

 Yummy (246)

-After conquering the home market in Venezuela, this firm already has a presence in Peru, Chile and Bolivia.
+After conquering its home market in Venezuela, the firm already has a presence in Peru, Chile and Bolivia.

 Belvo (254)